AmirrezaRamesh/usb-serial-port-handling/README.md

 ![picture](image.png)

 ### USB devices identification
-when we connect a USB device to your PC, the OS creates a `virtual serial port` as an Interface for this connection which we usually use to communicate with `microcontrollers`(e.g. arudino compatible MCUs). on Ubuntu, you can see this ports using the command ``` ls /dev/tty* ``` and the output will look something like `ttyACM0` or `ttyUSB0`.
+when you connect a USB device to your PC, the OS creates a `virtual serial port` as an Interface for this connection which we usually use to communicate with `microcontrollers`(e.g. arudino compatible MCUs). on Ubuntu, you can see this ports using the command ``` ls /dev/tty* ``` and the output will look something like `ttyACM0` or `ttyUSB0`.

 ### ttyACM and ttyUSB